 2) “Touch Vial”.
 In this case the tip of the capillary is placed in contact with the vial wall and gentle pressure is applied to expel the droplet onto the vial wall.
 Similarly, the droplet will evaporate and dilutent will be added to the vial by the lab performing the analysis.
 Again, this type of approach may be suggested by the analysis lab for their own technical reasons.

 3) “Dilutent”.
 Here, a dilutent is first added to the storage vial and the sample is expelled into the dilutent.
 Typically for HPLC the dilutent is 25 – 50 uL of 50:50 methanol:water or 50:50 acetonitrile:water.
-For spectrophotometry it can be up to 150 uL of phosphate-buffered saline.
+For immediate spectrophotometry it can be up to 150 uL of phosphate-buffered saline.
 Sample vials are capped with tops including a silicone sealing ring so they can be stored and shipped with minimal volume loss.
+If the drug can be metabolized while in the vial, then the choice of diluent is very important.
+It should be "germicidal" and denature proteins that may potentially metabolize the drug, hence the use of methanol / acetonitrile.

 4) “Dilutent + Rinse” (also known as the Hartsock method, since he perfected it).
 In this procedure, the sample is first expelled into the dilutent, then the applied pressure is reduced allowing dilutent to be drawn into the pipette, before being expelled again.
-The rinse is repeated 2-3 times in an attempt to get all the drug out of the pipette.
+The rinse is repeated 2-3 times in an attempt to transfer as much drug as possible from the pipette to the dilutent.

 A Study Comparing Techniques